martimy/clab_vxlan_frr/README.md

 ### FRRouting

-This labs use FRRouting (FRR) to deploy VxLAN in several scenarios where each scenario implement one of the VTEP discovery strategy list above.
-FRR is an open source Internet routing protocol suite based on Linux.
-In all of the lab scenarios, the FRR is used as VTEP responsible for encapsulating/encapsulating the VxLAN packets from connected hosts.
-The FRR relies on Linux implementation of the Linux bridge and VxLAN interfaces as shown in the figure below:
+These labs use FRRouting (FRR) to deploy VxLAN in several scenarios where each scenario implements one of the VTEP discovery strategies listed above.
+FRR is an open source routing protocol suite based on Linux.
+In all of the labs, the FRR is used as a VTEP responsible for encapsulating/encapsulating the VxLAN packets from connected hosts.
+The FRR relies on Linux implementation of the Linux bridge and the VxLAN interface as shown in the figure below:

 ![VTEP](img/vtep.png)